Create Sacred Space: A Complete Cob, Summer Solstice, Natural Building Workshop

 June 6th-June 21st, 2015

 In this 16 day, comprehensive cob workshop, we will show you the basics of building a small cob cottage, from foundation to roof, and everything in between.
-Rob Sequoia Pollacek of California Cob is a master natural builder with 16 years of professional cob building experience and Samantha Hinrichs of Mud and Pearls is a veteran workshop organizer.
-These two will make your cob building experience more than just a natural building workshop.
+Rob Sequoia Pollacek of California Cob is a master natural builder with 16 years of professional cob building experience.

 In our workshop, we’ll be building a round cob sauna, with a stone and mortar foundation, load bearing cob walls, a curved ridge beam, round pole rafters, with a tongue and groove ceiling and an earthen roof.
 We’ll install a custom sauna door and 2 opening windows with window sills, make and install door trim, install a wood stove, hearth and a chimney.
 We’ll carve out altar niches with stone sills and work on bas-relief sculptures.
 We’ll also guide you through the process of making natural earthen plasters from our local soil, and we’ll finish the workshop by plastering the outside of the sauna.